 - Medical directors (board certified in hospice and palliative care)

 - Art and rehabilitation therapists

-The hospice team also works with most area nursing homes, assisted living facilities and doctors’ offices, as well as with The Valley Hospital.
+The hospice team also works with most Bergen County, NJ and surrounding area nursing homes, assisted living facilities and doctors’ offices, as well as with The Valley Hospital.